 - We contact, arrange, and coordinate demonstrations, hands-on workshops, and small projects by seasoned professionals.
 These people bring years of experience in their respective fields and share that with both our membership and the interested public.
 While our network of master craftspeople and educators spans the globe, we are privileged to have a deep North American talent pool to draw upon as well.

 - We plan and execute training and demonstration events.
 Once sporadic events that happened infrequently, Kezurou-kai USA has worked hard to make its main event an annual one.
-This year will be our third.
+This year will be our fourth.
 At the same time, we also encourage other groups around the country to put on regional events.

 - We work closely with community organizations (such as public Japanese gardens) to specify, design, fabricate, and install small structures and features, repair existing structures, or consult on larger projects.
 This is all done with volunteer/donated labor, often with donated materials.
 These projects are learning opportunities for our members and support deserving organizations.